Decicus/Ghetto-Hidden/README.md

 	ULib can be downloaded from [http://ulyssesmod.net](http://ulyssesmod.net)
 * Counter-Strike: Source
 	Like TTT, Counter-Strike: Source textures are used.
 They are needed here too.

+#Contact information:#
+If you wish to contact me, feel free to send an e-mail to <decicus@gmail.com>.
+Or alternatively on Steam by adding me as a friend on the [Steam Community](https://steamcommunity.com/id/FADWAlex "Steam Community - Alex/Decicus").